mad4octos/Annotator_GUI/README.md

 The SAM2 Start Frame is a function for ensuring that the annotated frames correspond with the frames extracted for SAM2.
 The SAM2 Start Frame specifies which frame to begin counting at, then will display a message "SAM2 Frame: Annotate Fish Position" on the 3 frames per second that will be processed by SAM2.
 > [!Note]
 > It is the default assumption that frames will be extracted from the raw video at 3 FPS.
-> If a different temporal resolution is desired, line 27 of `LocalAnnotationBitesGUI_0226.py` can be edited to adjust the `out_fps`.
+> If a different temporal resolution is desired, line 58 of `LocalAnnotationBitesGUI_0226.py` can be edited to change `3`to your desired extraction frame rate.
 As a default, the SAM2 Start Frame will be 0, and can remain as 0 for videos where left-right video syncing has already been completed or is not necessary.

 ### Click Types